OzymandiasTheGreat/tomasrav.me/src/content/ginger/en.md

 > Client: <span class="platform">Anything with a modern browser</span>

 A sleek, modern, responsive interface for controlling Music Player Daemon.
-Ginger supports all the basic functionallity, such as controlling playback, adding streams and managing playlists.
+Ginger supports all the basic functionality, such as controlling playback, adding streams and managing playlists.

 I've set out to find a nice interface for mpd that would be simple enough for my family to use as well.
 The closest thing I could find was ympd and... it's looks amateurish to say the least.